sirReeall/ACS610-Deploy/roles/acs-install/README.md

 Downloads and deploys Alfresco Content Services 6.1 binaries.

-ACS 6.1 is downloaded from Maven, this is the Enterprise release and will require a user account and password to be specified when running this role.
+ACS 6.1 is downloaded from Nexus, this is the Enterprise release and will require a user account and password to be specified when running this role.

 You can use Ansible-Vault to create and encrypted password if required, these can be supplied when running the role.